aregsar/aregsarblog/blog/2021/redis-configure-laravel/index.md

 January 1, 2021 by [Areg Sarkissian](https://aregsar.com/about)

-In this post I am going to show haow we configure redis for use in Laravel applications.
+In this post we will configure Laravel to use a Redis server running in a local docker container.

 ## Steps to configure Laravel to use Redis

+To start, go to the root of your Laravel project then follow steps below:

 ### Step 1 - Installing the redis driver

+Laravel requires the php redis extension, to be able to connect to Redis servers.

-First thing we need to do is to make sure we have the redis php extension installed.
+So the first thing we need to do is to make sure we have the redis php extension installed.

 ```bash
 pecl install --force redis